scalableminds/webknossos/docs/datasets.md

 [Read the section on file and data formats](./data_formats.md) if you are interested in the technical background and concepts behind webKnossos datasets.

 ## Importing Datasets
+webKnossos supports both loading data from a local hard disk or streaming it from a remote storage server or the cloud.
+In either case, webKnossos acts as central hub to manage all your datasets in one place, search, and tag them.
+There are several way to import and add a dataset to webKnossos:

 ### Uploading through the web browser
 The easiest way to get started with working on your datasets is through the webKnossos web interface.
 You can directly upload your dataset through the browser.